addyosmani/backbone-fundamentals/README.md

 });
 ```

-Should you read any of the older texts on MVC, you may come across a description of models as also managing application 'state'.
-In JavaScript applications "state" has a different meaning, typically referring to the current "state" i.e view or sub-view (with specific data) on a users screen at a fixed point.
+If you read older texts on MVC, you may come across a description of models as also managing application 'state'.
+In JavaScript applications "state" has a specific meaning, typically referring to the current "state" of a view or sub-view on a users screen at a fixed time.
 State is a topic which is regularly discussed when looking at Single-page applications, where the concept of state needs to be simulated.

-So to summarize, models are primarily concerned with business data.

 ###Views

 Views are a visual representation of models that present a filtered view of their current state.
 A view typically observes a model and is notified when the model changes, allowing the view to update itself accordingly.
-Design pattern literature commonly refers to views as 'dumb' given that their knowledge of models and controllers in an application is limited.
+Design pattern literature commonly refers to views as 'dumb', given that their knowledge of models and controllers in an application is limited.

-Users are able to interact with views and this includes the ability to read and edit (i.e get or set the attribute values in) models.
-As the view is the presentation layer, we generally present the ability to edit and update in a user-friendly fashion.
-For example, in the former photo gallery application we discussed earlier, model editing could be facilitated through an "edit" view where a user who has selected a specific photo could edit its meta-data.
+Users interact with views, which usually means reading and editing model data.
+For example, in our photo gallery application example, model viewing might happen in a user interface with a big image, a caption, and a list of tags.
+Model editing could be done through an "edit", view where a user who has selected a specific photo could edit its caption, tags, or other metadata in a form.

-The actual task of updating the model falls to controllers (which we'll be covering shortly).
+In MVC, the actual task of updating the Model falls to Controllers, which we'll be covering shortly.

-Let's explore views a little further using a vanilla JavaScript sample implementation.
+Let's explore Views a little further using a simple JavaScript example.
 Below we can see a function that creates a single Photo view, consuming both a model instance and a controller instance.

 We define a ```render()``` utility within our view which is responsible for rendering the contents of the ```photoModel``` using a JavaScript templating engine (Underscore templating) and updating the contents of our view, referenced by ```photoEl```.

-The ```photoModel``` then adds our ```render()``` callback as one of it's subscribers so that through the Observer pattern we can trigger the view to update when the model changes.
+The ```photoModel``` then adds our ```render()``` callback as one of its subscribers, so that through the Observer pattern it can trigger the view to update when the model changes.

-You may wonder where user-interaction comes into play here.
+You may wonder where user interaction comes into play here.
 When users click on any elements within the view, it's not the view's responsibility to know what to do next.
-It relies on a controller to make this decision for it.
+A Controller makes this decision.
 In our sample implementation, this is achieved by adding an event listener to ```photoEl``` which will delegate handling the click behaviour back to the controller, passing the model information along with it in case it's needed.

-The benefit of this architecture is that each component plays it's own separate role in making the application function as needed.
+The benefit of this architecture is that each component plays its own separate role in making the application function as needed.

 ```javascript